Overview

 Core Tables: Swipes and Matches

-The core data is simple: who swiped on whom, and what they decided.
-The question is how to structure this relationship.
+The core data seems simple: who swiped on whom, and what they decided.
+But there's a tension here that's easy to miss.
+Let's think through what we're actually modeling.

 Consider Alice and Bob.
 Alice swipes right on Bob.
 Later, Bob swipes right on Alice.
-How do we represent this?
+How should we represent this?

 One perspective: these are two separate actions.
 Alice made a decision about Bob.
 Bob made a decision about Alice.
 Each action deserves its own record.
 This leads to Directed Swipes - one row per swipe, direction matters.